-Martin is a Barrister and currently works with the Financial Services Ombudsman.
+Martin is a Barrister and works in the Civil Legal Division of An Garda Siochana.
 He studied law at University College Galway and Trinity College Dublin.

 As part of his role he provides insight and guidance on legal matters which are considered by the Board and the Sub-Committees of Irish Guide Dogs for the Blind.
 Martin has served on the Board of Directors since 2017.